homebrew-ec-foss/tiramisu/site/content/announcements/tilde-4.0.md

 the freshers orientation time, and another time in the quadrangle, to showcase your work to the college

-> Registrations for Tilde will open soon!
+> Sign up for Tilde: [forms.gle/tywe2q6NRhN7E5J59](https://forms.gle/tywe2q6NRhN7E5J59)

+Form closes June 30th 2025.
+See you soon!